willblev/boldar/README.md

 Sant Hilari, 331
 ```

-Using these predictions, it creates a map in a file called _map_w_scores.html_ with colored pins on each location; green pins signify that mushrooms are very likely to be growing in the area, yellow pins means that there are probably mushrooms around, and red pins mean you aren't likely to find any mushrooms at all:
+Using these predictions, it creates an [interactive map](http://willblev.github.io/boldar/EXAMPLE-map_w_scores.html) in a file called _map_w_scores.html_ with colored pins on each location; green pins signify that mushrooms are very likely to be growing in the area, yellow pins means that there are probably mushrooms around, and red pins mean you aren't likely to find any mushrooms at all:

 ![Example of boldar prediction map](https://github.com/willblev/boldar/blob/main/map_w_scores.png?raw=true)